AdobeDocs/experience-manager-65.en/help/forms/developing/convert-pdf-service-java-api.md

      * SOAP required JAR files are in the following path:
      * <install directory>/sdk/client-libs/thirdparty
      *
-     * If you want to invoke a remote forms server instance and there is a
+     * If you want to invoke a remote Forms Server instance and there is a
      * firewall between the client application and the server, then it is
      * recommended that you use the SOAP mode.
 When using the SOAP mode,
      * you have to include these additional JAR files